proudcity/wp-calypso/WORKING/README.md

 ### Essential modifications

+The followins is a list of the bare-bones changes that need to be made to Automattic/wp-calypso to make it work with proudcity/proudcity-api and Auth0:
 * `./node_modules/wpcom-xhr-request/index.js`: change `
 * `./client/lib/oauth-token/index.js`: change `getToken()` to return `localStorage.getItem('userToken');`
 * `./client/auth/login.jsx`: Add auth0 SSO code to `getInitialState()`
+* `./client/components/signup-form/index.jsx`: Replace the signup form with Auth0

+### ProudCity apps

+The ProudCity Apps repo on GitHub is our Open Source method for managing our apps (plugins), distributions, and related assets.
+To browse the repo: https://github.com/proudcity/proudcity-api/.
+To call the api: `https://proudcity.github.io/proudcity-api/*`.
+This is defined as `PLUGIN_REPO` in `proudcity-api`'s `.env` file.

+### Signup flows
+Calypso has a nice configurable "flows" idea.
+The flows are defined in `./client/signup/config/flows.js`.
+There is more info in `./client/signup/README.md`.
+Once you've added the flow to `flows.js`, it'll be available for users at `/start/flow-name` where `flow-name` is the key of your flow in `flows`.
+We have created a number of flows, the primary one being `/start/proudcity`.

+The available themes (ProudCity Distributions) are defined in `./client/signup/steps/theme-selection/index.json`.
+Assets for these themes are in stored in the proudcity-plugins repo: `https://proudcity.github.io/proudcity-plugins/distributions/screenshots/*`.

+### Theme changes

+ProudCity theme overrides are contained in `./assets/stylesheets/proudcity/*`.
+Colors are overwritten in `./assets/stylesheets/shared/_colors.scss`.

+---
+### OLD NOTES
+(ignore these)

 Other changes noted (from diff)
 * /home/jeff/labspace/wp-calypso/client/my-sites/plugins/access-control.js:  function hasErrorCondition